 Day One: Where do we get our ideas of landscape painting?
-What were the criteria and how are criteria changing?
-How do you design, draw, and paint a Romantic 19th century landscape picture?
+What were the criteria and how are the criteria changing?
+How do you design, draw, and paint a Romantic 19th-century landscape picture?

-Your Instructor will provide individual instruction in oil, watercolor and acrylics.
+David will provide individual instruction in oil, watercolor, and acrylics.

 If you want to take advantage of the special member price but aren’t yet a member, you can join here!